Zakaria1986/cakePHPInventory/README.md

 ## Installation:

+* Install composer:

 * Install cakephp 5 run: php composer.phar create-project --prefer-dist cakephp/app:5 .
     - Note. (.) at the end will download the files in the current folder same as the composer files.
-* Start the cake-up server: bin/cake server

 ## How to Access the CakePHP Application in cms

 1. Start the CakePHP Development Server: **bin/cake server**
 2. Access the Application: Open your browser and go to:http://localhost:8765
+3. Stop the server: control+c

 ## File structure of cake php